-Recently, Dr, Hari Kumar studied at Peoples Friendship University, Moscow in the early 1970s USSR, publishing his autobiography which in a very conventional form can be said from village to cities.
+Recently, Dr, Hari Kumar studied at Peoples Friendship University, Moscow in the early 1970s USSR, publishing his autobiography which is a very convenient form that can be said from village to city.

 The book titled A Different Degree: Memoirs of an Indo-Soviet Doctor has become increasingly popular just within the first month of its publication.
 The book takes you on the voyage of Hari Kumar, a young boy in a small village of Kerala to that of Dr. Hari Kumar, who at present is an ortho[medic surgeon living with his family in London.